What is a Dulcimer?

 In 2005, EATMT ran a year-long project in Norfolk.
 This included a Dulcimer Day, with concerts and workshops as well as a display of privately-owned instruments.
 An account of the day and photographs can be found here.

-In 2016 we ran several dulcimer events and talks related to the new website www.eastangliandulcimers.org.uk run by EATMT founders John & Katie Howson.
+In 2016 we ran several dulcimer events related to the launch of the website www.eastangliandulcimers.org.uk run by EATMT founders John & Katie Howson.